HOLINESS UNTO THE LORD (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 Godly living is the true test of faith.
 It is impossible to have a living faith in our Lord Jesus Christ without an accompanying transformation of character—a transformation into a holy and blameless life.

-Little children, let no man deceive you: he that doeth righteousness is righteous, even as he is righteous.
+Little children, let no one deceive you.
+He who practices righteousness is righteous, just as He is righteous.
 (I John 3:7)

 Paul mentions men who “lie in wait to deceive.”
 Who are the men who deceive?
 They are Christian teachers who say that a person can serve God acceptably apart from a life of holy consecration.
 Why do men “lie in wait to deceive”?
 Because they are seeking personal advantage.
 They worship their own appetites.
 “For all seek their own, not the things which are Jesus Christ’s.”